 Mindset Elements

-- Learning Agility: Quickly acquiring new knowledge and applying it effectively
+- Learning Agility: Quickly picking up new knowledge and applying it

-- Intellectual Curiosity: Interest in domains beyond primary expertise
+- Intellectual Curiosity: Genuine interest in domains beyond primary expertise

-- Systems Thinking: Seeing connections between parts of the organization
+- Systems Thinking: Seeing how different parts of the organization connect

-- Comfort with Ambiguity: Operating effectively in undefined situations
+- Comfort with Ambiguity: Working effectively in undefined situations

-- Collaborative Orientation: Preference for working across boundaries
+- Collaborative Orientation: A preference for working across boundaries, not just within them

 Industries and Roles Where T-Shaped Skills Are Most Valuable